anthonyiscoding/vision-chess/README.md

 # About
 Vision is a small in-progress model designed to predict the next move in a chess game using a GPT-like model.

-It's a hobby project helping me learn more about machine learning without using/referencing pytorch-nnue's techniques — at least for now.
+It's a hobby project and not to be taken too seriously.
+For more proven neural network architectures check out [pytorch-nnue](https://official-stockfish.github.io/docs/nnue-pytorch-wiki/docs/nnue.html).

 # Installation
 Installation can be done with poetry: